thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 ## Task 5

 Create a module that can read a product file and do two things:
-* it can give us a list of all the products in the file
+* return a list of all the products in the file
-* it can give you the total number of items sold for each product
+* return the total number of items sold for each product

 The module should:
 * be called ```products.js```